-About how the <file-pond> custom element functions in a form.
+How the <file-pond> custom element functions.

 Form Behaviour